Google uses cookies

 - Froelichia floridana (Nutt.)
 Moq.

-- [syns Oplotheca floridana Nutt.]
+- [syn.
+Oplotheca floridana Nutt.]

-- Cottonweed, Prairie Froelichia
+- Cottontails, Cottonweed, Field Snakecotton, Florida Snake-Cotton, Plains Snakecotton, Prairie Froelichia

 This species is listed by Shelmire (1940) as an infrequent sensitiser, but no clinical details are given.